LewisLiu819/COMPSCI-0.10/en/week02/lesson2.1.md

+---
+title: "Lesson 2.1: Thinking Like a Computer"
+parent: "Week 2: Thinking Like a Computer"
+nav_order: 1
+lang: en
+---

+{% include simple-language-toggle.html %}

 # Lesson 2.1: Thinking Like a Computer

-**Duration:** 50 minutes
-**Format:** Unplugged Activity + Introduction to Algorithms **Unit:** What is Computer Science?
-(Week 1-2)

-## Learning Objectives
+Welcome, programmers!
+Today, you get to be in charge of a robot.
+The catch?
+It's a *human* robot, and it will follow your instructions *exactly* as you say them.
+Let's learn how to give perfect commands!

+## What You'll Learn

-By the end of this lesson, students will be able to:
+By the end of this lesson, you'll be able to:
-- Define "algorithm" in kid-friendly terms
+- Explain that an "algorithm" is just a fancy word for a list of steps.
-- Write step-by-step instructions for a simple task
+- Write a clear, step-by-step algorithm for a simple task.
-- Identify when instructions are too vague or missing steps
+- Spot instructions that are confusing or missing a step.
-- Understand that computers need very precise instructions

-## Lesson Structure
+- Understand why programmers have to be super precise.

+## Our Mission for Today

-### Human Robot Activity (20 minutes)
+### Human Robot Training (20 minutes)
-- Teacher demonstrates being a "robot" following literal instructions
-- Students give instructions for simple tasks (walk to the board, pick up a book)
-- Highlight how robots/computers follow instructions exactly
-- Students take turns being "robots" and "programmers"
+- First, your teacher will become a "robot" to show you how it works.
+You'll give commands and see what happens when a robot takes your words literally!
+- Then, it's your turn!
+In teams, one person will be the "programmer" and the other will be the "robot."
+Can you guide your robot to do things like walk to the board or pick up a book?

-### Algorithm Writing Workshop (20 minutes)
+### Algorithm Workshop (20 minutes)
-- Introduce the term "algorithm" as a fancy word for step-by-step instructions
-- Collaborative writing: Algorithm for brushing teeth
+- Let's learn the secret programmer's word: **Algorithm**.
+It's just a recipe, or a set of instructions, for the computer to follow.
+- As a class, we'll write an algorithm together for a daily task, like how to brush your teeth.
-- Partner activity: Write algorithms for tying shoes or making a paper airplane
-- Test algorithms by having partners follow them exactly
+- With a partner, you'll write your own algorithm for tying a shoe or making a paper airplane.
+Then, you'll test it by having your partner follow your instructions precisely!

 ### Debugging Practice (8 minutes)
-- Present intentionally flawed algorithms
-- Students identify missing or unclear steps
+- Now for a challenge!
+We'll look at some instruction lists that are broken.
+- Your job is to be a "debugger" and find the missing, mixed-up, or unclear steps.
-- Practice fixing (debugging) the instructions
+- We'll practice fixing (or "debugging") the algorithms together.

-### Reflection Circle (2 minutes)
+### Mission Debrief (2 minutes)
-- "What was challenging about giving instructions to our human robots?"
+- "What was the hardest part about giving instructions to your human robot?"
-- Connect to why programming requires precision
+- We'll connect this fun activity to why real computer programming needs such careful thinking.

-## Materials Needed
+## Your Programmer's Toolkit
-- Large chart paper for algorithm writing
+- Big paper for writing our class algorithms
 - Markers and pencils
-- Simple props for robot activities (books, pencils, etc.)
+- Everyday objects for our robots to use (books, pencils, etc.)
-- Pre-written flawed algorithms for debugging practice
+- Some pre-written "broken" algorithms for us to debug
-- Algorithm template worksheets
+- Algorithm worksheets to help you write your steps

+---

+## How to Be a Master Programmer
+- We'll see how clearly you can give instructions during the Human Robot game.
+- **Your Mission Report:** A partner will try to follow your written algorithm.
+If they can do it successfully, your mission is a success!

-## Assessment
+## Fun at Home

-### Formative
-- Observation during human robot activities
-- Quality of algorithm writing (completeness, clarity)
-- Participation in debugging exercises

-### Performance Assessment
-Students successfully guide a partner through their written algorithm.

-## Cross-Curricular Connections
-- **Math:** Sequencing and logical order
-- **Language Arts:** Writing clear, detailed instructions
-- **Life Skills:** Following directions and procedures

-## Homework Assignment
-Write an algorithm for your morning routine.
-Test it by asking a family member to follow your instructions exactly.
+- Write down the algorithm for your morning routine.
+See if a family member can follow your instructions *exactly*.
+Does it work?

-## Vocabulary Introduced
-- Algorithm
-- Instructions
-- Steps
-- Sequence
-- Debug/Debugging
+## New Tech Words to Master
+- **Algorithm:** A list of step-by-step instructions for completing a task.
+- **Instructions:** The commands you give to a computer or a robot.
+- **Sequence:** The specific order of the steps.
+Getting the sequence right is very important!
+- **Debug:** To find and fix errors or problems in a set of instructions.